markhenning/markhenning.github.io/content/the-outage.md

 title: The Outage
 draft: false
 ---
-TLDR - Got clipped by a car, developed full on Agoraphobia and had to re-learn to leave the house and needed to be around for a sick family member.
+As I write this, it's turning into an online recipe with a large amount of history, TLDR - Got clipped by a car, developed full on Agoraphobia and had to re-learn to leave the house and needed to be around for a sick family member.

 ### Let's Get Started